rvzg/Flame-Auto-Clicker/README.md

 **Note:** Using more than 10 clicks per millisecond may cause lag or unexpected behavior in some applications.
 Use responsibly.

+### Hotkey & Customization
+- The clicker hotkey can be changed directly from the GUI.
+- Only **letters (A-Z) and numbers (0-9)** are supported.
+Function keys (F1-F12) and special keys are not recognized.
+- Press your desired key in the hotkey box to change the toggle key.

+### Click Rate / Versions
+- **5 clicks/ms = 300 CPS:** Slower, less lag – safe for heavy applications.
+- **10 clicks/ms = 600 CPS:** Stable, recommended default.
+- **15 clicks/ms = 900 CPS:** Very fast, may cause lag in some apps.
+- Use whichever version fits your needs; the click rate is set in the compiled script and displayed in the GUI.

 ### Usage Instructions
-- Press the **E** key to start or stop clicking.
+- Press the hotkey (default **E**) to start or stop clicking.
 - You can also use the Start/Stop buttons in the GUI.
-- The click rate is set in the compiled script and displayed in the GUI.
+- The click rate is displayed in the GUI.

 ### Disclaimer / Terms of Use
 - This software is for **personal use only**.